By John V. Berry, Esq., www.berrylegal.com

 What are Debarments and Suspensions?

-Suspensions and debarments are government actions taken under the Federal Acquisition Regulation (FAR) to protect the government’s interest from irresponsible contractors.
-Suspensions result in temporary contractor ineligibility usually occurring during an investigation or other ongoing legal matters.
+Suspensions and debarments are government actions taken under the Federal Acquisition Regulation (FAR) in order to protect the government’s interest from irresponsible contractors.
+Suspensions are shorter-term and result in temporary contractor ineligibility usually occurring during an investigation or other ongoing legal matters.
 Debarments are a finding of ineligibility from government contracts for government contractors that have been found to be irresponsible and can last a period of years.
-Suspensions and debarments are not for the purpose of punishing a government contractor, but for protecting the public.
+Suspensions and debarments are not designed for the purpose of punishing a government contractor, but for protecting the public.